viet34tqc/notebook/react-query.md

 - Code is simpler, no need to use multiple `useState` anymore
 - Cache the fetched data.
 When the component is unmounted, eg: when you click on another link, then you come back, the data is already cached and your component don't need to fetch the data again.

+## Refetch

+If the query is not stale (fresh), it won't be refreshed **Stale** queries are refetched automatically in the background when:

+- New instances of the query mount
+- The window is refocused
+- The network is reconnected
+- The query is optionally configured with a refetch interval

 ## React Query and global state managers

 There is a huge difference between these two